DiagramBank: A Quality-Audited Dataset of Scientific Schematic Diagrams with Multi-Level Document Context: Dataset Construction and Quality Assurance

+\paragraph{Schematic classification.} A core challenge is distinguishing explanatory diagrams from plots, screenshots, photos, and miscellaneous visual material.
+We first run an ensemble-prompt CLIP pre-filter using OpenCLIP ViT-B/32 with DataComp-XL weights~\cite{ilharco_gabriel_2021_5143773,radford2021learning}, assigning each extracted figure to \textit{diagram}, \textit{plot}, \textit{photo}, or \textit{other}.
+CLIP confidence is the softmax probability derived from image--prompt cosine similarity.
+The primary release then applies a vision-language-model (VLM) cascade (Table~\ref{tab:cascade_funnel}): CLIP-labeled diagrams enter a majority-vote path, low-confidence non-diagram candidates enter a rescue path, and a larger VLM resolves specified disagreements.
+We therefore use \emph{cascade-filtered} to denote model-path acceptance and reserve precision claims for the held-out audit.

-\paragraph{Data Aggregation and Filtering.} We manage the relational data using DuckDB~\cite{raasveldt2019duckdb}.
-To construct the primary dataset, we first execute an inner join between the \textit{Papers} and \textit{Figures} relations on the unique \texttt{platform\_id}.
-The resulting schema is deliberately denormalized, repeating paper-level metadata (e.g., abstract, title) for every figure record.
-This redundancy ensures that every retrieved exemplar in DiagramBank is a self-contained unit, providing all necessary semantic and structural context for retrieval-augmented generation without requiring complex runtime joins.
+\paragraph{Data aggregation and filtering.} We manage relational data with DuckDB~\cite{raasveldt2019duckdb} and join the \textit{Papers} and \textit{Figures} relations on \texttt{platform\_id}.
+The final schema is deliberately denormalized so every retrieved exemplar carries its own title, abstract, caption, context spans, quality labels, and attribution fields without requiring runtime joins.

-Following aggregation, we apply a strict two-stage filtering pipeline to ensure high data quality.
-First, we filter based on peer-review outcomes, retaining only figures belonging to papers with positive decisions (e.g., ``Accept,'' ``Spotlight,'' ``Oral,'' or ``Poster'').
-Second, to isolate explanatory diagrams from statistical plots or natural images, we utilize a zero-shot CLIP-based classification pipeline.
-We define the classification \textit{confidence} as the softmax probability derived from the cosine similarity between the image embedding and the text embeddings of our four target classes (diagram, plot, photo, other).
-Through manual inspection of the classification results, we established a confidence threshold of $0.85$.
-We retain only figures classified as ``diagram'' that exceed this threshold, ensuring the dataset contains high-fidelity schematic representations while minimizing false positives.
+Following aggregation, we expose three views: all CLIP-labeled diagrams, high-confidence CLIP diagrams with $\texttt{clip\_confidence}\geq0.85$, and the primary cascade-filtered accepted-paper release.
+Rejected-paper records remain in the all-paper CLIP views so users can study venue distributions and construct their own filters.

+\paragraph{Filter quality audits.} We perform two complementary manual audits and use them for different claims.
+In both cases, annotators apply a binary schematic-versus-non-schematic rubric without seeing the model path or confidence score; the release documentation includes the rubric, sampling strata, and audited labels needed to reproduce the estimates.
+First, a 500-figure stratified sample validates the CLIP pre-filter used to expose simple confidence-controlled views.
+At the $\tau=0.85$ operating point, CLIP reaches 94.4\% precision with a 0.5\% false-positive rate in the sampled non-diagram stratum; a threshold sweep shows that 0.85 gives a large precision gain over 0.80 with less retention loss than 0.90.
+In that sweep, precision increases from 64.0\% at $\tau=0.50$ to 77.3\% at 0.70, 86.0\% at 0.80, 94.4\% at 0.85, and 96.0\% at 0.90, while retention decreases from 100\% to 55.7\%.